Citizen Promaster Diver Review 2022

 There is very little difference between them.
 Both are part of the Citizen’s Promaster Sea collection, but you can think of them as the same watch.

-Aside from the color scheme, the BN0151-09L and BN0150-28E models are both identical.
+Aside from the color scheme, the BN0151-09L and BN0150-28E models are identical.
 They are made of the same material, have the same design, have the same function, and have the same weight.

 The difference lies only in the color scheme.
 Specifically, the BN0151-09L has a blue rubber strap and a dark blue watch face.
 On the other hand, the BN0150-28E has a black rubber band and a black dial.

-How to recharge Citizen Promaster Diver’s battery?
+How do you recharge Citizen Promaster Diver’s battery?

 Finally, the batteries in Eco-Drive watches are designed to last a lifetime.
-Even after 20 years of use, it has been shown that the battery has degraded to only retain about 80% of its original charge.
+Even after 20 years of use, it has been shown that the battery has degraded only to retain about 80% of its original charge.

-This is still very impressive considering how quickly batteries in other devices fail and need to be replaced.
+This is still very impressive, considering how quickly batteries in other devices fail and need to be replaced.